NLTM-IIITH/layout-parser/server/modules/preprocessv2/README.md

 ## Description

 An endpoint to return the font attributes (font size, font color, font decoration) has been integrated to the code.
+Implemented in docker.
+Processing code repository [here](https://github.com/iitb-research-code/docker-text-attribute), use to build docker image.

 ## API Endpoint and usage